How to plan an unforgettable surprise trip

 In my situation, we’d arranged a family dinner a week before the trip.
 Once he’d blown out the candles on his birthday cake, we presented him with an envelope.
 Inside was not only his birthday card, but also the e-tickets and hotel details.
 I wish I’d taken a video of the event, as the look on his face is something I’ll never forget.

 Ultimately, planning a surprise vacation takes work, but the end result is completely worth it.
-Both my parents had an amazing time in Portugal, and it’s one birthday my dad will never forget.
+My parents had an amazing time in Portugal, and it’s one birthday my dad will never forget.

 Is there someone special you’d like to plan a surprise holiday for?
 Have you already booked one?
 If so, how did it go?
 Leave me a comment below!